Best Practices > Best practices for instrumenting applications

 , or a specificeventID

 generated by or for Manufactory are high-cardinality.
-These are essential for pinpointing specific instances or users. - Rich context: Go beyond purely technical data.
+These are essential for pinpointing specific instances or users (think unique identifiers, not status fields with 3 possible values). - Rich context: Go beyond purely technical data.
 Include business-specific information like

 customerTier